Jesus’ Prayers Keep You From Stumbling

 Today, Jesus is in heaven, interceding for you and me, if indeed we belong to Him, and His prayers for us are equally effective.
 We should rejoice that He has taken up this priestly ministry on our behalf in the heavenly tabernacle.

-Copyright 2012 R.C.
-Sproul.
-The Work of Christ published by David C Cook.
+This excerpt is adapted from The Work of Christ published by David C Cook.
 Publisher permission required to reproduce.
 All rights reserved.